Hosein-Eskandari/OnlineShop-RazorPages/README.md

 In the Package Manager Console, set the Default Project to the corresponding Infrastructure.EFCore layer of a context.

+---

 Run the following command to apply migrations and create the database:

 Update-Database -Context YourContextName

+Replace YourContextName with:

+ShopContext

+AccountContext

+BlogContext

+CommentContext

+DiscountContext

+InventoryContext

+Press F5 to build and run the project.

+🎬 Demo
+A demo is being prepared and will be added here soon.
+Stay tuned for a live preview of the application right in the browser.

+📁 Project Structure

+OnlineShop-RazorPages/
+│
+├── Shop/
+│   ├── Domain/
+│   ├── Application/
+│   ├── Application.Contracts/
+│   └── Infrastructure/
+│
+├── Account/
+├── Blog/
+├── Comment/
+├── Discount/
+├── Inventory/
+│   ├── ...
+(Same structure as above)
+│
+├── WebUI/             # Razor Pages - UI Layer
+└── README.md

+👨‍💻 About the Developer
+Name: Hosein Eskandari

+GitHub: @Hosein-Eskandari

+Email: hosein.eskandariii1994@gmail.com